Residential zones, MUR/MURS zones

 Attached, detached and junior ADUs are all permitted.

-ARUs must step down at an angle from a maximum height of thirty feet at fifteen feet from the rear lot line to a maximum height of fifteen feet at five feet from the rear lot line.
+ADUs must step down at an angle from a maximum height of 30' at 15' from the rear lot line to a maximum height of 16' at 4' from the rear lot line.